pingcap/docs-tidb-operator/en/build-multi-aws-eks.md

 Each cluster needs to expose its CoreDNS service to other clusters via a [network load balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/introduction.html).
 This section describes how to configure load balancers.

-1. Create the load balancer service definition file `dns-lb.yaml` as follows:
+1. Create a load balancer service definition file `dns-lb.yaml` as follows:

     ```yaml
     apiVersion: v1